raylsnetwork/Enygma/enygma_payments/protocol_description.md

   *  $$sk_{A}^{spend} \longleftarrow \\\{{0, 1\\\}}^{256}$$
   *  $$pk_{A}^{spend} = Hash(sk_{A}^{spend})$$

 The goal here is to have segregation of functionalities with each keypair.

-To spend, the user proves in zero-knowledge that they know an $$sk^{spend}$$ corresponding to an anonymity set.
+To spend, the user proves in zero-knowledge that they know a secret key $$sk^{spend}$$ corresponding to one public key $$pk^{spend}$$ in an anonymity set of size $$k$$.
 We note that the hashing used in this step is ZK-friendly (i.e., Poseidon).
 On the other hand, the view key pair is used to generate shared secrets with other participants, which are then subsequently used to derive random factors for every block and ephemeral symmetric encryption keys for symmetric encryption.

 ## 3 - Key Registration
 Privacy node registers both the view and spend public keys on the underlying blockchain.